What is an Email Client? And Do I Really Need One?

 Pricing: Free with Mac OS

-Mail is a basic email client that comes pre-installed on Apple’s operating systems — macOS and iOS.
-Mail is pretty easy to set up.
+Apple Mail is a basic email client that comes pre-installed on Apple’s operating systems — macOS and iOS.
+Apple Intelligence in Mail uses an on-device language model with 3 billion parameters, yet is pretty easy to set up.
 You’ll get started as soon as you input your email address and password.

 The functionality is somewhat limited, but it covers the basics.
 It has a unified inbox feature, which lets you see all your emails from different accounts in one place.
 You can search, sort, and filter your emails to manage your inbox better.
 Plus, it integrates well with other Apple apps like the calendar, contacts, and reminders.